liviaerxin/hello-pandoc/README.md

-# Pandoc/Latex Template for Writing Letters in Markdow  n
+# Pandoc Latex Template for Writing Letters in Markdown

 The workflow for writing a letter in markdown is: